Child Support Modification in Arizona Must Include Parenting Time

 The Court of Appeals of Arizona affirmed the modification of child support, but vacated and remanded for reconsideration in regards to the retroactive nature of the child support modification’s effective date.

 If you have questions about retroactive modification of child support and parenting time in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.